dodgeblaster/jscourse/chapters/Day2/02_DataStructures/README.md

 console.log(updatedStudent)
 ```

-- Make a function that taks a studentObject, and an email, and returns a student with an updated email
+- Make a function that takes a studentObject, and an email, and returns a student with an updated email
 ```js
 const john = {
     name: 'John',